graalvm/CLAMH/documentation/CLAMH_Users_Guide.md

 -   The benchmark harness takes care of most of this for you.
 You are responsible for ensuring that your benchmark method code does not inappropriately use any hard-coded constants.
 Instead, any constant values should be specified as an initialized variable in an annotated State object.
+    All annotated State objects are protected from constant-folding by the benchmark harness.

 <a name="7.3.1.5-data-regularity"></a>
 #### 7.3.1.5 Data regularity